Luis Eduardo Garcia Killed in Tucson Pedestrian Accident

 While police search for the suspect vehicle, independent investigators will examine the collision site, looking for debris, skid marks, and surveillance footage from nearby businesses along South 12th Avenue.

-National Legal Analyst Gabe Miller, Attorney at Perez Law Group.
-"Road conditions, signage visibility, and road lighting are all possible contributing factors that are considered and must be thoroughly examined.
-These procedures are necessary for helping those who has lost a loved one at the hands of a hit-and-run driver receive the justice and monetary compensation that they deserve.
-An attorney can also ensure that hit-and-run drivers are held accountable for their reckless actions."
+According to Gabe Miller, a national legal analyst for Accident News and attorney at Perez Law Group, "Road conditions, signage visibility, and road lighting are all possible contributing factors that are considered and must be thoroughly examined.
+These procedures are necessary for helping those who has lost a loved one at the hands of a hit-and-run driver."

 Arizona wrongful death statute